kryshael/Week-16-Homework/Deliverables/Step 2/README.md

 - Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results:

-  1. Where is the company located?
+ #### 1. Where is the company located?
+  - Company address:
+  - 9725 Datapoint Drive, Suite 100
+  - San Antonio, TX 78229

-  2. What is the NetRange IP address?
+####  2. What is the NetRange IP address?

-  3. What is the company they use to store their infrastructure?
+####  3. What is the company they use to store their infrastructure?

-  4. What is the IP address of the DNS server?
+####  4. What is the IP address of the DNS server?